fahseltc/ANTony-and-CleopatROACH/Things we need.md

 - hotkeys to unit groups
 - hotkeys to saved areas
 - BUG - building site should be made at any distance and only progress when the builder is nearby.
-- BUG - hives sometimes build units on top of other units

 - [x] BUG - units are selected after initial cutscene - WHY?
 - better pathfinding